mdiener87/diener-tech/content/blog/one-billion-token-challenge.md

   max-height="200px">
 </BlogImage>

 Now I'm surely moving in the wrong direction with this project.
 The grad-norm graph here doesn't show the model settling down with additional token exposure - it's making rapid and large changes to its vectors. v2 was a bust, and v3 built on a bad foundation.
-This is catastrophic model collapse - random tensor weights might honestly do better than whatever this is.
+This is catastrophic model collapse - random tensor weights might honestly do better, which is consistent with the exploding grad-norm we saw.

 ## SparkNet v4